The Beginners Guide to Android will help you navigate and set up your Android phone With a step by step guide to setting up.

-So you’ve just picked up your first Android phone, or perhaps you have an Android phone that you don’t take full advantage of This guide will help you understand and adapt to life with an Android.
+So you’ve just picked up your first Android phone, or perhaps you have an Android phone that you don’t take full advantage of the ¨Beginners Guide to Android¨ that will help you understand and adapt to life with an Android.

 Google Account Setup